 The Home Business Academy is a monthly membership, made to make the building of a sales funnel easy, yet it’s also meant as a way to earn residual income as an affiliate.

-In this review of the Home Business Academy I’ll also go in depth on what is means to be an affiliate.
+In this review of the Home Business Academy, I’ll also go in-depth on what it means to be an affiliate.
 To be an affiliate of a product is not on my original list of ideas.
 So, it makes a perfect Idea #21.
-I did mention being an affiliate in How to make money from your hobby or passion?, but that was more as a side note.
+I did mention being an affiliate in How to make money from your hobby or passion? but that was more as a side note.

 P.S.
 If you know what a sales funnel and being an affiliate is, you can go straight to the review.

 A sales funnel is the number of steps a prospective client takes to eventually become a paying customer.

 When you intend to sell your product or service, no matter whether that is offline or online, it won’t often happen that people enter your store or webshop and buy right away.
 Usually, they want some information first or want to test the product.

 For instance, this is how a client goes through the sales funnel of a greengrocer: